timon1983/SpringRestAWSS3/README.md

  Interaction with S3 is implemented using the AWS SDK.
  The download history is stored in MYSQL.

- A JWT token is used to access the work.(Spring Security) Access levels:
+ A JWT token is used to access the work.(Spring Security)/n Access levels:
 ADMIN - full access to the application({"email":"admin@gmail.com","password":"admin"}) MODERATOR - adding and deleting files({"email":"moder@mail.ru","password":"moder"})